How to Build a Community Around Your Marketplace

 Why Building a Community Matters for Your Marketplace

 Before diving into the "how," let’s take a moment to understand the "why."
 A community is more than just a group of users—it’s a network of people who share common interests, values, and goals.
-Here’s why it’s crucial for your marketplace:
+Here’s why cultivating a community is crucial for your marketplace:

 - Increased User Retention: A strong community keeps users coming back.
 When people feel connected to others on your platform, they’re more likely to stay engaged.